sverro2/white-remover/README.md

 Very specific requirements.
 Probably noone else will need this, but if you do, or need to do domething simular, feel free to use this tool or reuse the code!

 ## How to use
-Compile the binary or run (if you have Rust installed):
+Compile the binary or install (if you have Rust installed):
 ```
 cargo install --git https://github.com/sverro2/white-remover.git
 ```